mongodb/docs-realm/source/includes/rql.rst

 :ref:`NSPredicate query API <ios-nspredicate-query>`.
 Some SDKs also support idiomatic APIs for querying realms in their language.

-Further reading on SDK-specific methods for querying realms.
+For further reading on SDK-specific methods for querying realms, select the tab below for your SDK.

 .. tabs::